Why I care about design as a developer

 Why is design important to me?

-Think about a recent product or service you used.
+Think about the last product you used.
 What was your experience with it?
 Was it fun?
 Did it save you time?

 Or was it frustrating?
 Did it make you confused?

 I'm grateful for good design.
 It makes my day better whether its because the app I'm using works well or makes me smile.
 The design of a product or service greatly affects its users.

 Simply put, I want to create enjoyable experiences.
 I take pride in the skills I'm building to create those experiences and look forward to learning more so that I can craft even better products in the future.

 A key component of good design is developing an increased understanding and empathy for a user's needs.
 This is emotionally and intellectually fulfilling.
 I love understanding problems other people face and being able to help them.